Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 November 2025 22.29.15 UTC
+- WIB: Rabu, 19 November 2025 23.37.33 UTC
-- WITA: Rabu, 19 November 2025 23.29.15 UTC
+- WITA: Kamis, 20 November 2025 00.37.33 UTC
-- WIT: Kamis, 20 November 2025 00.29.15 UTC
+- WIT: Kamis, 20 November 2025 01.37.33 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: success
+Kategori: friendship